rebelinux/Diagrammer.Core/Docs/dev-guide/examples/example7.md

 When you run the script, it generates a PNG file named Example7.png in the specified output folder.

 ### Resulting diagram:

-The Rank cmdlet is used in diagramming tools (like PowerShell-based graph modules or Graphviz) to control the vertical or horizontal alignment of nodes.
-When you apply the Rank cmdlet to a set of nodes, it forces them to appear at the same level in the diagram—either in a row (horizontal alignment) or a column (vertical alignment).

-For example, in a 3-tier architecture diagram, using the Rank cmdlet on App01 and DB01 ensures these nodes are visually grouped together at the same layer.
-This makes the diagram easier to read and helps clarify the relationships between components.

 ```graphviz dot example7.png
 digraph Root {